rodmarkun/SmolML/smolml/models/regression/README.md

 ## The `Regression` Base Class

-To streamline the implementation of different regression algorithms, in SmolML we made a `Regression` base class (in `regression.py`).
-This class handles the common structure and the training loop logic.
-Specific models like `LinearRegression` inherit from it.
+To streamline the implementation of different regression algorithms, in SmolML we will make a `Regression` base class (in `regression.py`).
+This class handles the common structure and the training loop logic, and it will be the foundation for all of our regression models.
+Specific models like `LinearRegression` or `PolynomialRegression` (different kinds of regression) will inherit from it.

-Here's how it works:
+First off, our model needs to know **how many input features** we're working with from the beginning in order to initialize the correct number of weights.
+We'll also need a **loss function** for calculating *how wrong we are*.
+Finally, we'll use an **optimizer** and an **initializer**, just like with all our models.
+If you don't want to implement those just yet, you can initialize the weights randomly and implement simple gradient descent in the `fit()` method.

+Next, we need to define a `fit()` method that trains the network based on the input features `X` and the true values `y` (which are `MLArrays`!) for a certain number of `iterations`.
+We'll also need a `restart()` to reset all gradients in our model (`MLArray` has a method for that, check it out!)

+Finally, we need a `predict()` method for making predictions based on an input `X`.
+Since we're just implementing a placeholder class that specific models will inherit from, you can throw a `NotImplementedError` whenever this is called.
+We'll implement the actual logic in each specific model.

+Try to build something like this by yourself before reading further!
+(It does not need to be functional yet, but try to *fit* all of this together).

+Here's how we fit all of that in the implementation:

 * **Initialization (`__init__`)**:
     * Accepts the `input_size` (number of expected input features), a `loss_function`, an `optimizer` instance, and a weight `initializer`.